Pedestrian Attribute Recognition: A Survey: Introduction

-The remainder of this paper is organized as follows.
-In Section \ref{problemformulationChallenges}, we briefly introduce the problem formulation of pedestrian attributes recognition and some challenging factors.
-In Section \ref{Benchmarks}, we list some popular benchmarks for this task and report corresponding recognition performance of baseline methods.
-After that, we review existing methods in Section \ref{traditionalMethods} and Section \ref{DeepAlgorithms} from different categories.
-We also divide these methods into eight domains, including: global based, local parts based, visual attention based, sequential prediction based, new designed loss function based, curriculum learning based, graphic model based and others algorithms.
-In Section \ref{someApplications}, we show some examples which can integrate attributes into consideration and achieve better performance.
-Finally, we summarize this paper and provide some possible research points for this direction in Section \ref{conAndFuture}.
-To better visualize and understand the structure of this paper, we give a figure as shown in Figure \ref{structure}.
+\textbf{The rest of this paper is organized as follows:} In Section~\ref{problemformulationChallenges}, we briefly introduce the problem formulation of pedestrian attribute recognition and some challenging factors.
+In Section~\ref{Benchmarks}, we list some popular benchmarks for this task and report the corresponding recognition performance of baseline methods.
+After that, we review existing methods in Section~\ref{traditionalMethods} and Section~\ref{DeepAlgorithms} from different categories.
+We also divide these methods into eight domains, including global-based, local parts based, visual attention based, sequential prediction based, newly designed loss function based, curriculum learning based, graphic model based, and other algorithms.
+In Section~\ref{someApplications}, we show some examples that can integrate attributes into consideration and achieve better performance.
+Finally, we summarize this paper and provide some possible research points for this direction in Section~\ref{conAndFuture}.
+To better visualize and understand the structure of this paper, we give a figure as shown in Figure~\ref{structure}.